Last Updated on October 1, 2022 by Editorial Team

-Number sense refers to a person’s understanding of number system and his/her ability to use, relate and manipulate it for solving mathematical tasks.
-A strong number sense is important for gripping basic concepts well before diving into complex math topics in future.
+Number sense refers to the understanding of the number system and the ability to use, relate, and manipulate it for solving mathematical tasks.
+A strong number sense is important for gripping basic concepts well before diving into complex math topics in the future.
 Children with good number sense have a range of mathematical strategies at their disposal and they know when to use them and how to adapt them to meet different situations.

 Number Sense is usually weak in people with dyscalculia.
 Good number sense skill is a must for performing complex mathematical operations and functions.
-Kids with dyscalculia often struggles with these basic skills.
+Dyscalculics often struggle with these basic skills.

 Number sense routine and why it is important

 In order to develop a strong number sense in kids, some routine activities are recommended.
 These are the activities that need to be practiced on a regular basis in order to give students a sense of belonging, ownership, and predictability, which make the classroom a place to take risks and try new things when dealing with numbers and operations.